launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

 </p>

 #### 4.1.3 Build the image and push
 Change into the directory of the newly created service.
-Once inside the new repositories' directory, build the application's Docker image and push it to a container repository.
+Once inside the new repository's directory, build the application's Docker image and push it to a container repository.

 ```sh
 $ cd launch-demo-ecs-application